AdobeDocs/commerce-merchant-services.en/help/product-recommendations/events.md

 ### Cold start

-So when can you start using recommendation types that use behavioral data?
+When can you start using recommendation types that use behavioral data?
 It depends.
 This is referred to as the _Cold Start_ problem.

-The _Cold Start_ problem is a measure of how much time that a model needs to train before it can be considered high quality.
-In product recommendations, it translates to waiting for Adobe Sensei to train its machine learning models before deploying recommendation units on your site.
-The more data that these models have, the more accurate and useful the recommendations are.
-Collecting this data takes time and varies based on traffic volume.
-Because this data can be collected only on a production site, it is in your best interest to deploy data collection there as early as possible.
-You can do this by [installing and configuring](install-configure.md) the `magento/production-recommendations` module.
+The _Cold Start_ problem refers to the time it takes for a model to train and become effective.
+For product recommendations, this means waiting for Adobe Sensei to gather enough data to train its machine learning models before deploying recommendation units on your site.
+The more data the models have, the more accurate and useful the recommendations are.
+Since data collection happens on a live site, it's best to start this process early by installing and setting up the `magento/production-recommendations` module.

 The following table provides some general guidance for the amount of time that it takes to collect enough data for each recommendation type: